motokimura/spacenet_building_detection/README.md

 # SpaceNet Building Detection

-This repository privides some python scripts and jupyter notebooks to train and evaluate convolutional neural networks which extracts buildings from [SpaceNet](https://spacenetchallenge.github.io/) satellite images.
+This repository privides some python scripts and jupyter notebooks to train and evaluate convolutional neural networks which extract buildings from [SpaceNet](https://spacenetchallenge.github.io/) satellite images.

 ![](contents/mosaic_unet_segmentation.png)